sanarkk/JobTrack/README.md

 - Use embeddings for deeper semantic matching
 - Deploy as a real-time API for job platforms

-JobTrack is ready to evolve into a **full intelligent hiring assistant**.
+JobTrack is ready to evolve into a full intelligent job hunt assistant.

 ---